NETWAYS/fundamentals4puppet-training/sections/basics/02_puppet.md

 The domain specific language of Puppet allows to specify and manage your infrastructure with defined models instead of procedures.
-With this DSL complete services and applications can be modelled in a reusable and composable way which supports multiple plattforms.
+With this DSL complete services and applications can be modelled in a reusable and composable way which supports multiple platforms.
 Because of the central management you can make changes once and then test and deploy them in a consistent fashion to multiple nodes.

 Puppet (the company behind Puppet formerly Puppet Labs) hosts the Puppet Forge which contains thousands of freely